 After a car accident, you may need to contact your insurance company.
 However, just give them basic facts.
 Do not admit fault in any way or discuss your injuries.

 Most personal injury claims will involve insurance companies.
 Insurance companies are big businesses that are driven by profit, which means that they will look for ways to devalue your claim or limit their liability.

 When you have representation from an attorney, you no longer have to deal with insurance companies.
 If they do phone you, you can simply take down their information and tell them that your attorney will be in touch.

 Insurance companies employ legally trained insurance adjusters who are good at manipulating people into devaluing their claims.
 An attorney will ensure you’re not subjected to these underhanded tricks.

 Another important thing to understand is that if you accept a settlement from an insurance company, you will give up your right to fight for more.
 If you are offered a quick settlement, then it is probably much less than what you are really owed.
-You should contact an attorney before you accept a settlement so that they can tell you whether what they are offering you is just.
+You should contact an attorney before you accept a settlement so that they can advise you if the officer is just.

 Can I File a Personal Injury Claim on My Own?

 In Texas, you may choose to file a personal injury claim without the help of an attorney.
 However, this is not advisable.
 Personal injury claims can take many months or even years to settle.
 During this time, there will be a lot of paperwork, negotiations, and legal processes, which can be incredibly stressful if you do not have experience in personal injury law.